sswietoniowski/learning-mssql/pluralsight/02_designing_and_implementing_sql_server_database_indexes/README.md

 2. _Index Scan_ - read some or all of the leaf pages,
 3. _Key Lookup_ - single-row seek to the clustered index.

-## 3. Designing Indexes to Organize Tables
+## 3. Designing Indexes to Organize Tables (Clustered Indexes)

 In SQL Server we have two main types of indexes:

 1. Clustered Indexes

    Clustered indexes are the primary index for a table.
 They are used to store the data in the table and because of that they defines the physical storage of the table.
 There could be only one clustered index per table.
+If a table doesn't have a clustered index it is called a _heap_.

    ![Clustered Index](./images/clustered-index.gif)